I left my big name cell phone service provider back in 2014 and haven’t looked back since. I was tired of paying so much for cell phone service!

 The Moto X (1st Gen)

-So you’re probably noticing now that you have to buy the phone at an unsubsidized price.
+With Republic Wireless, you have to buy the phone at an unsubsidized price.
 If you’re used to paying $140+ a month for service and getting the phone for free, this is probably a shocker.
 Do the math though and see what you come up with.
 Is it smarter to pay more for the phone and less each month for service without a contract?

-The Inexpensive WiFi Focused Plans
+The Inexpensive Data Plans

 Should You Switch to Republic Wireless?